Let's start with a simple question:

 If you asked five different departments in your company to define your CX strategy—would they all say the same thing?

 If the answer is “probably not,” you’re not alone.
-And that’s the hidden gap most businesses never close.
+And that’s the hidden gap most businesses never close—one that customer experience strategy consulting is designed to address.

-Here’s the truth: most companies don’t fail at customer experience because of bad intentions.
+Here’s the truth: most companies don’t fail at customer experience because of bad intentions—this is exactly why organizations turn to CX strategy consulting services to bridge execution gaps.
 They fail because their CX strategy doesn’t translate into aligned behaviors across teams.

 Even the most sophisticated CX strategy can fall flat if your employees—from frontline staff to mid-level managers—don’t know how to live it out daily.